 Shaun is a good friend of my dads and someone who I’ve had the pleasure of getting to know over the past decade.
 I met Shaun whilst out with my dad for a pint in ‘The Museum’, a popular watering hole in Sheffield’s Orchard Square.
 During our conversation, my dad mentioned that he was proofreading Shaun’s first book “The Disneylands That Never Were”.
 Instantly I was in awe of Shaun’s achievement and proceeded to ask about this in a fair bit of detail – why he wrote it, how he got it published, how long did it take, where was he selling it…anything and everything about it.

 Shaun took the time to explain self-publishing to me and some of the key details you needed to know.
 I didn’t know it at the time but this advice would go on to be some of the most valuable information I’d ever receive.
 The fact that I knew someone who had done this was inspiring by itself, now that I was armed with the details too, there was no way I wasn’t going to try this for myself.

 Specialised in writing about Disney, Shaun has gone on to great success, creating numerous short stories, quiz books and even two novels which were recently published by Theme Park Press.
 Had it not been for this meeting, I don’t think I’d have had the confidence or the know-how to publish my own work.
-So I owe a lot to Shaun (you can check out his website here).
+So thank you Shaun!
+(You can check out his website here).

-Fast forward a couple of years and I’m now set to launch my fifth quiz book: Harry Swotter – A Harry Potter Quiz Book.
+Fast forward a couple of years and I’m now heading towards my eighth book.
 Writing is still a part-time hobby for me but with your help and support I maybe, just maybe, will be able to do this for a living.
-I’m currently working on a short story and have also begun work on my first fictional novel too.
+I’ve also written short stories, sitcom scripts and am gradually chipping away at my first fictional novel.